 He leans over the desk in an attempt to intimidate me, and I continue to avoid eye contact with him.
 “You know what will happen to you, don’t you?”
 He persists and I know too well what awaits me.
 I want to admit the truth but can’t.
 I’m in a place where there’s no escape; if I grass, there’ll be punishment, if I don’t, there’ll still be punishment, so which is the lesser of two evils?
 I still don’t look up but I can feel his eyes glaring at me.

-“Throw him in cell three,” he says angrily, disappointed that he didn’t get a confession from me.
+“Throw him in cell three,” he says angrily, disappointed that he didn’t get a confession out of me.
 “And call Murdoch.
 He’ll get the truth out of him.”
 One of the officers grabs my shirt and drags me along the corridor, before slamming me face first against a cell door.
-My head is held against the stone wall while the cuffs are removed, before I’m thrown inside a cell that stinks almost as bad as the van.
+An arm extends across my neck, forcing my face against the stone wall while the cuffs are removed, before I’m thrown inside a cell that stinks almost as bad as the van.

-I sit on the edge of the metal bed and look around at the cell; there’s barely any room to even keep a cat, never mind swing one.
+I sit on the edge of the metal bed and look around at my cramped surroundings; there’s barely room to even keep a cat, never mind swing one.
 As well as the bed, which is bolted to the wall and floor with a mattress slept on by god knows how many delinquents, there’s a metal toilet with no seat or lid, and a sink from which both taps are slowly dripping.
 A modern police force with twentieth century cells.
 Nice.
 I think about the sergeant’s words and what’s going to happen to me.
-Once I’m found guilty of whatever they decide to charge me on, I’ll be made invisible, like so many others before me and it’s going to be horrible.
-Once a person is made invisible, it’s like they no longer exist, apart from becoming target practice for kids.
-Some have said it’s barbaric and many have protested about it, but there are many people for it and, I’ve got to admit, the streets have seemed a lot safer since this law was introduced.
+Once I’m found guilty of whatever they decide to charge me on, I’ll be made invisible, like so many others before me.
+It’ll be like I no longer exist.
+Some have said it’s barbaric and have protested about it, but there are many people for it and, I’ve got to admit, the streets have seemed a lot safer since this law was introduced.
 But the real criminals like Robertson and his gang have just got smarter and have found ways to avoid it.
 The sentence was designed as a punishment for lawbreakers to give them a better understanding of living in society.
 So for murderers it’s a way of making them understand the value of human life, or thieves will experience what it is like to have something taken away, but it’s different for me; I’m not a criminal by choice.

 I sit back on the bed and the springs inside the mattress poke into me, making it difficult to find a comfortable position.
 Every time I move, another spring stabs into my legs, until I eventually give up and sit on the floor while contemplating what my life will be like.
 I won’t be able to see Emily again, not until my sentence is complete, and I will no longer be able to live at Aunt Carolyn’s.
 The moment I become invisible, I’ll be on my own.
 I’ll have to make my way to a special shelter, which is the only place I’ll have access to food, water and a bed, but that’s all.
 I’ve no idea where it is and have had no need to find out until now, and the more I think about this, the more I’m infuriated I’m getting.
 I’m angry with my father for leaving me when he did and having to clear up the mess he left behind.
 I’m angry with Robertson and his gang for forcing me into this life but most of all, I’m angry with Nick for his actions this evening.
 He’s the one who should be sitting here, not me; he’s in that group by choice.

-I’m starting to feel claustrophobic; I want to tear down the walls, kick the door down, anything to get out and find him.
+My fingers start twitching and my legs become restless as my aversion to small, enclosed spaces takes hold.
+I want to tear down the walls, kick the door down, anything to get out of here.
 I want to scream and shout but it will do no good.
 No one will come and take me away from this.
 I’ve let people down, people who trusted me.
 Aunt Carolyn took me in when it was obvious my father wasn’t coming back.
 She’s given me so much and this is how I thank her.
 And Emily, who has been my rock over the last three months; she doesn’t deserve this either and shouldn’t have to see me like this.
 But she will; they both will and I can’t do anything to stop that.
 I’ve failed them.
 I don’t care about Nick, Robertson or anyone else involved in that group; as far as I’m concerned they can all rot in hell, but Carolyn and Emily are the two most important people in my life and I’ve ruined everything.

 I need a lifeline, and it’s not long before I get one.
 The cell is opened and an enormous copper fills the doorway, and I presume this is the man who the duty sergeant was referring to.
 I’ve not given him a thought while I’ve been cooped up in this hovel, but now he’s here I’ve suddenly changed my mind about leaving.
 Like Stefan, he is big but in a muscular way and looks like he works out every day.
 No wonder he has a reputation for getting the truth from people.
 He stares at me for several moments before speaking.

-“Come with me Mr Yorke,” he orders in a menacingly deep tone.
+“Come with me Mr Yorke,” he orders.
 “You and I are going to have a nice little chat.”

-His voice is as frightening as his frame and I feel like I have no choice but to follow.
-He is well over six feet tall, which is at least four inches above me, and I feel intimidated just walking beside him.
+His deep, menacing voice is as frightening as his frame and I have no choice but to follow.
+He is around six feet tall, which is at least four inches above me, and I feel intimidated just walking beside him.
 He doesn’t speak as we walk along the station corridors and I know this chat, as he put it, isn’t going to be about the weather over tea and biscuits.
 We enter a room on the left and he orders me to sit.
 I instantly obey and he closes the door before sitting down in the chair opposite.
 For a few minutes, he just sits staring at me, with the kind of look that wants to bore right into my thoughts, until finally he speaks.

 “Car-jacking isn’t a particularly huge crime, Mr Yorke,” he says calmly.
 “But it’s still a crime that would get you six months invisibility.
 However kidnapping a child is considerably worse.”